[UPDATED Jan 3, 2014]

 Error: System Fan Has Failed!
 Service PC to prevent damage to the system.
 Press F2 to continue.

 The case I am using has two stock fans on the back, and I replaced the stock CPU heasink and fan with a Cooler Master Hyper heatsink/fan combo.
-The system originally came with a 3-pin CPU fan that was connected to a 3-pin slot labeled on the motherboard as “SYS_FAN1,” but the new CPU fan that came with the over-sized heat sink has a 4-pin connector that I plugged in into the slot marked as “CPU_FAN“.
+The system originally came with a 3-pin CPU fan that was connected to a slot labeled on the motherboard as “SYS_FAN1,” but the new CPU fan that came with the over-sized heat sink has a 4-pin connector that I plugged in into the slot marked as “CPU_FAN“.
 From what I can tell the SYS_FAN1 slot monitors the fan speed, so it had been asking me for the system fan ever since because there’s nothing connected to that 3-pin slot.

 Pretty much every computer troubleshooting forum or website tells you to go into BIOS and look for “Hardware Monitor” and disable the one that’s causing you problems.
 The problem is that, for most HP computers, that option is hidden.
 After months of looking and finding the same guides over and over again, I finally found the right answer.
 I re-wrote it to what I think is easier to understand.

 There are two ways to go about this: